paulshuker/coppafisher/docs/omp.md

 score threshold set by `score_threshold` (typically `0.1`).
 These are the final OMP gene reads shown in the [Viewer](diagnostics.md#viewer).

-??? info "Why not score each spot using a single coefficient value?"
+??? info "Why not score each spot using a single pixel score value?"

-    Coefficients can be inflated by single overly-bright round/channel anomalies since they are computed using a non-robust least squares calculation.
+    Pixel scores can be inflated by single overly-bright round/channel anomalies since they are computed using a non-robust least squares calculation.
 This could be from real autofluorescence or from mistakes in registration.
-    For this reason, a spot's score is better represented by using coefficient data from its neighbourhood.
+    For this reason, a spot's score is better represented by using pixel score data from its neighbourhood.
 The mean spot is an estimation of how much care to put in the local, spatial neighbourhood.

-    If you still wanted to score each spot by a single coefficient value, create your own 1x1x1 mean spot with value
+    If you still wanted to score each spot by a single pixel score value, create your own 1x1x1 mean spot with value
     $>0$ and run OMP again.

 ## Diagnostics